codeface-io/SwiftObserver/README.md

 ### Architecture

-Have a look at the codebase with its essential internal dependencies:
+Have a look at the internal codebase (compositions and essential dependencies) of the "SwiftObserver" target:

 ![](Documentation/Architecture/SwiftObserver.png)